 This is not very efficient, an at the end of the day, it will be the team leader’s fault if information is not passed on and projects get stuck.
 To combat that, you need to work hard to improve your teamwork.

 The solution is setting up a company wide task management and goal setting system.
-If you're using a good task management application like Weekdone, you don't have to worry about it as much.
+If you’re using a good goal management software like, Weekdone, you don’t have to worry about it as much.
 All tasks can and should be assigned to specific individuals right away.
-As the tasks are public, it's always clear who is responsible for what and a lot less work is left undone.
-As Henry Mason, Managing Director of TrendWatching told us: "Automated status reports save our managers up to 4 hours a week."
+As the tasks are public, it’s always clear who is responsible for what and a lot less work is left undone.
+As Henry Mason, Managing Director of TrendWatching told us: “Automated status reports save our managers up to 4 hours a week.”

 Plans, Progress, Problems.

 Weekdone uses the PPP – Plans, Progress, Problems methodology that is based on setting 3 – 5 tasks to everyone every week.
 These are the important thing employees have to get done.
 These can be assigned by the person themselves or by anyone else in the company.
-This helps to make sure that at every meeting you need to ask "who will we assign this task to."
-That means that it will always be clear who has to do what.
+This helps to make sure that at every meeting you clarify, who is doing what.